Last Updated on

-Here’s why you need to make string Easter eggs: they’re messy, they keep your kid engaged for long, and it’s so satisfying when it comes to popping the balloon!
+Here’s why you need to make string Easter eggs: they’re messy, keep your kid engaged for longer hours, and it’s so satisfying when popping the balloon!
 Let your child blow up a balloon to the desired Easter egg size.
 Take a bowl and mix glue with just enough to make it slightly runny.
 Dunk the entire length of the coloured string in the glue mix, and wrap it around the balloon.
-Do this delicately, to avoid bursting the balloon.
+Do this delicately to avoid bursting the balloon.
 Now, leave the balloon for a couple of hours to dry.
 Then comes the most interesting part of the activity- bursting the balloon!
 You’ll be left with a beautiful string Easter egg!

 6. Nail Polish Marbled Eggs

 Now this one’s really interesting and will spark your child’s curiosity!
 You’ll need plastic eggs, nail polish of different shades, a plastic bowl filled with room temperature water, and toothpicks.
 Let your child drop the nail polish into the bowl of water.
 It will spread out over the top of the water.
 Experiment with different colours!
 Then take a toothpick and give the colours a slight swirl.
-Hold the plastic egg between the fingers to cover the least amount of area of the egg.
-Then dip the egg straight into the water, hold it down for a second underwater and then remove it.
+Hold the plastic egg between the fingers to cover the least amount of egg area.
+Then dip the egg straight into the water, hold it down for a second underwater, and remove it.
 Place it on a plate and let it dry.
 You’ll be left with a piece of art!

 7. 3D Easter Eggs

 These eggs look mighty complex but are extremely easy to make!
 You will need 4-5 chart papers in different colours.
 Stack these papers together, trace out an egg shape, and cut it out.
-This ensures that the egg shape is uniform across all the 5 papers.
+This ensures that the egg shape is uniform across all five papers.
 Now, while they’re still stacked, staple vertically through the centre of the egg.
 2 staples will be better to hold it in place.
-The staples should be in such a way, that it now looks like a line running across the top to the bottom of the egg.
-Now, you can open up each leaflet, to make it look like a 3D effect!
+The staples should be so that it now looks like a line running across the top to the bottom of the egg.
+You can open up each leaflet to make it look like a 3D effect!
 Simple, yet amazing!

 8. Yarn Wrapped Easter Eggs